Applications for 2019 Alternative Spring Break available this coming November!

 Interested in more leadership and responsibility?
 Consider being an alternative break trip leader!
 Learn more here.

-The Alternative Break (AB) program is centered on creating transformative, experiential learning experiences for students through regional, reciprocal campus-community partnerships.
+The Alternative Break (AB) program is centered on creating transformative, experiential learning opportunities for students through regional, reciprocal campus-community partnerships.
 Alternative breaks aim to develop the capacity for students to lead for social change.
 Alternative breaks enable students to immerse themselves in a community to learn its historical, sociological, cultural and/or political background.
 Each AB experience is crafted in collaboration with community in order to explore some of the unique cultural and social issues of a specific location.
 The AB experience encourages students to critically analyze their assumptions and mindsets through learning about the complexity of social problems.
 Being immersed in community environments enables participants to experience, discuss, and understand social issues in a significant way.
 The learning occurs for students as they are asked to be willing to engage in challenging reflections and conversations, ask questions, examine their beliefs, make mistakes, and confront difficult issues.
 The AB program values holistic, place-based education and creates opportunities that inspire personal growth with focus on short-term relief in addition to long-term sustainable social change.
 Alternative Break: Bond.
 Learn.
 Serve.
 Transform.

 Read what past Alternative Break participants have said about their experiences: